device-automation-bus/dab-specification-2.0/DAB.md

 ### Operation: Capture image
 *Operation model: Request / Response*

 This operation captures the current output of the device and returns an image that is base64 encoded.
+The image must include both video and graphics plane content.
 The image data must be in PNG format.

 #### Request Topic